Time arrow without past hypothesis: a toy model explanation

 Barbour et al. \cite{BarbourNBody,BarbourAgainstZeh} use the $n-$body problem, with (non-local) Newtonian classical gravity turned on, as an enlightening analogy of big-bounce-then-eternal-expansion.
-The question whether this model really does away with the past hypothesis has been argued in \cite{ZehAgainstBarbour}.
+The question whether their model really does away with the past hypothesis has been argued in Zeh \cite{ZehAgainstBarbour}, \corrB{for whom: ``the numerically studied examples are not at all typical''}.
 Indeed as the considered bodies travel on a pre-existing infinite space, the analogy blurs out the requirement of finite but unbounded configurations, which is needed to make the argument rigorous.
-Moreover, the entropic clock (measure of increasing microscopic disorder) is replaced by a ``shape complexity clock'' (measure of increasing macroscopic clumping) in these works.
-This is non-standard and arguable on the basis that in many situations there is no need for gravitational clumping in order to observe an arrow of time, e.g. at cosmological scales or at microscopic scales.
-Matter clumping mainly helps delay thermal death, as we shall see.
-The question whether expansion can be implemented as a local reversible physical laws also remains open in this strand of works \cite{KoslowskiThroughBigBang}.
+Moreover, the entropic clock (quantity measuring the microscopic disorder) is replaced by a ``shape complexity clock'' (quantity measuring the macroscopic clumping) in this strand of works.
+This is non-standard and arguable on the basis that in many situations there is no need for gravitational clumping in order to observe an arrow of time.
+The question whether expansion can be implemented as a local reversible mechanism also remains open in this strand of works \cite{KoslowskiThroughBigBang}.